byteslav/Online-Shop-Fullstack/README.md

-# <div style="text-align: center"> Csharp Dapper Example </div>
+# <div style="text-align: center"> Online Shop </div>

 ### :triangular_flag_on_post: *Introduction*
-I present to your attention my small backend project!
+I present to your attention my small <b>fullstack project</b>!
-It was created in order to improve my skills in backend development, work with important technologies and continue my way as a C# developer
+It was created in order to improve my skills in backend development, learn Angular, work with important technologies and continue my way as a C# developer

 ____________________________________________